-The Energy Management Program, also known as Weatherization, weatherizes low and moderate income homes to reduce their fuel consumption and heating costs.
+The Energy Program, also known as Weatherization, weatherizes low and moderate income homes to reduce their fuel consumption and heating costs.
 Services include insulation, caulking, weather-stripping, installation of storm windows, and new energy-efficient furnaces and refrigerators.
 NWCCOG is a local administering agency under the Weatherization Assistance Program, and is under contract to the Colorado Energy Office.
 Weatherization has helped preserve affordable housing units in the region.
 By reducing a household’s energy consumption and heating costs, these families have more income available to spend within their local communities.

 Old, inefficient furnaces are replaced with 95%-efficient models.
 Also, refrigerator electricity usage is measured as part of the initial energy audit and refrigerators using excessive amounts of electricity are replaced with a new Energy Star-rated refrigerator.
 All old refrigerators are returned to an appliance recycling facility in Denver.

 Many of the homes, particularly mobile homes, weatherized in the High Country Weatherization Region have pre-existing health and safety problems.
 In addition to reducing energy consumption and heating costs, the weatherization process corrects any health and safety problems found, such as gas leaks and carbon monoxide problems.
 Every home that uses propane or natural gas receives a minimum of two safety inspections.

 Weatherization has a main office in Silverthorne and a field office in New Castle.
 In addition to weatherizing homes within the NWCCOG region, NWCCOG also weatherizes homes in Chaffee, Clear Creek, Garfield, Lake, Moffat, Park, Rio Blanco, and Routt Counties.

 History of the Program